tfsaggregator/aggregator-cli/README.md

 The main scenario for Aggregator (3.x) is supporting Azure DevOps and the cloud scenario.
 It will work for TFS as long as it is reachable from Internet.

-> **This is an early version (alpha)**: we might change verbs and rule language before the final release!
+> **This is an early version (beta)**: we might change verbs and rule language before the final release!
+*Note*: The documentation is limited to this page and the content of the `doc` folder.

 ## Major features

-- use of new REST API
+- use of new Azure DevOps REST API
 - simple deployment via CLI tool
-- similar model for Rules
+- Rule object model similar to v2

 ## Planned features